 - Adequate Inpatient Pre-Evaluation:

 Each patient’s physiological response to medications varies immensely.
-Some patients receive a small dosage of commonly used drugs and become overly sedated, have low blood pressure or even slow heart rate.
+Some patients receive a small dosage of commonly used drugs and become overly sedated, have low blood pressure or even a slow heart rate.
 Other patients might need more substantial doses or different medications to maintain the expected stability and comfort.
 Comprehensive pre-treatment testing includes x-rays, CT scans, blood tests, an echocardiogram, urinalysis and an EKG.
 Hence, these pre-tests ensure safety and reconfirm that anesthesia opiate detoxification is the safest treatment option for the patient.

 Another primary requirement should be the absolute knowledge of what the patient has ingested or used 24 hours before their rapid detox.
 For this reason, hospital admission the day before the procedure is a must.
 Any unknown substances, varying dosages or even consumed foods can directly affect events throughout the detoxification.